paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-023-development-and-control-of-atomic-energy.md

       (III) the proposed distribution of funds according to purposes approved by the Board.

-(4) The Vice Chairman shall act as Chairman in the event of the absence or incapacity of the Chairman or in case of a vacancy in the office of Chairman.
+(4) The Vice Chairperson shall act as Chairperson in the event of the absence or incapacity of the Chairperson or in case of a vacancy in the office of Chairperson.

-(5) Each member of the Board, including the Chairman and Vice Chairman, shall—
+(5) Each member of the Board, including the Chairperson and Vice Chairperson, shall—

   (A) have equal responsibility and authority in establishing decisions and determining actions of the Board;